Trump-backed Joe Kent defeats Republican who voted for impeachment

 There was no immediate reaction from Mr Kent to the announcment by the AP.

+Asked about his support of Mr Trump’s false claim that the 2020 election was rigged, he said: “I’m pretty adamant.
+I’m pretty confident in what I’ve seen that the election was rigged or stolen, however you want to put it, that Joe Biden did not 270 electoral votes.”

+He added: “The way I’ll always caveat that, though, is that I believe that and I want to prove it.
+So I want there to be a venue.
+And I think when I get into Congress, we need to have a full congressional inquiry.”

-In an interview with the right-wing Breitbart News, he called on conservatives to back him in his effort to win the seat.
+In an interview with the right-wing Breitbart News on Wednesday, he called on conservatives to back him in his effort to win the seat.

 “The stakes are too high for us not to be unified.
 The left and the administrative state are unified and working with a high degree of coordination.
 If we are to save our republic, we must unify,” he alleged.